pt11-word-find/back-end/README.md

 PUT and DELETE operations should be restricted to only the user's own puzzles.

-The POST/PUT/DELETE endpoints at /users will likely not be used and should be restricted from general users.
+The POST/PUT/DELETE endpoints at `/users` will likely not be used and should be restricted from general users.
+GET is available for user profiles.